Solskjaer breaks Busby record, United closes in on 4th place

 A 4-3 victory over Crystal Palace put Liverpool seven points ahead of City, which plays Sunday against last-place Huddersfield.

-It wasn’t the only 4-3 scoreline on Saturday, with Wolverhampton edging a pulsating encounter with Leicester when Diogo Jota completed a hat trick in the third minute of stoppage time.
+There was another 4-3 scoreline in central England.
+Wolverhampton edged a pulsating encounter with Leicester when Diogo Jota completed a hat trick in the third minute of stoppage time.

 Newcastle climbed out of the relegation zone, and sent Cardiff into the bottom three, with a 3-0 victory over the Welsh club.
 Southampton’s revival under Ralph Hasenhuettl continued with a 2-1 victory over Everton taking the south-coast team three points clear of danger.
 Burnley is between Newcastle and Southampton after drawing 0-0 at Watford.